manoharan-lab/holopy/docs/source/index.rst

 provides a set of flexible objects that make it easy to describe complex experiments or theoretical situations.

-The easiest see what HoloPy is all about is to jump in to the examples in our :ref:`user_guide`.
+The easiest way to see what HoloPy is all about is to jump into the examples in our :ref:`user_guide`.

 HoloPy started as a project in the `Manoharan Lab at Harvard